 This amazing peppermint hot chocolate has been my current obsession and one of my few pregnancy cravings.
 It’s rich, chocolatey, peppermint-y, and delicious!
 It takes a few extra minutes to make this versus heating up some water and adding a packet of the store-bought stuff but boy is it worth it!

-You will need milk, sugar, cocoa, and vanilla for the plain hot chocolate (and a little water, which I didn’t show).
-If you want it to be peppermint flavored then you’ll need some peppermint essential oil too (I use Young Living).
+To make this you will need milk, sugar, cocoa, vanilla, and water for the plain hot chocolate.
+If you want it to be peppermint flavored then you’ll want some peppermint essential oil too (I use Young Living’s peppermint vitality oil).
 And for the whipped cream you’ll need heavy whipping cream and sugar, plus a mixer (I guess you could do this by hand but I can’t imagine how tired your arm would be!)

-I highly recommend going with the Hershey’s Special Dark cocoa (or your preferred brand, as long as it’s dark) because this recipe is sweeeeeet and the dark chocolate cuts the sweetness better than using the regular baking cocoa.
+I highly recommend using a dark cocoa (I use Hershey’s Special Dark) because this recipe is sweeeeeet and the dark chocolate cuts the sweetness better than using the regular baking cocoa.

 To make the hot chocolate I use this recipe:

-Since I’m using this on top of an already peppermint flavored drink then I leave the whipped cream plain.
-However, you can absolutely add a drop (or more) of peppermint oil to make peppermint whipped cream (or cinnamon bark for cinnamon whipped cream or a citrus oil for citrusy whipped cream…how good would those be on some pancakes?
+Also since I’m using this on top of an already peppermint flavored drink then I leave the whipped cream plain.
+However, you can absolutely add a drop (or more) of peppermint vitality oil to make peppermint whipped cream (or cinnamon bark vitality for cinnamon whipped cream or a citrus vitality oil for citrusy whipped cream…how good would those be on some pancakes?
 Yum.)

 You can stop there and have yourself a delicious treat of peppermint hot chocolate or you make it into a mocha if you’re a coffee person.